-The leading provider of professional development and networking opportunities for all disciplines of the technical workforce in higher and further education, and related organisations across the UK.
+One of the leading providers of professional development and networking opportunities for all disciplines of the technical workforce in higher and further education, and related organisations across the UK.

-Network Events – These are the largest face-to-face networks of technical professionals in the UK and are the perfect opportunity to increase the visibility of technicians, showcasing their technical facilities and technical staff expertise.
+Network Events – These are one of the largest face-to-face networks of technical professionals in the UK ( online and in-person) and are the perfect opportunity to increase the visibility of technicians, showcasing their technical facilities and technical staff expertise.
 Find out more here.

-Training Provider – Become a training provider and Increase the visibility of the technicians delivering the training while generating revenue for your organisation.
+Training Provider – Become a training provider, build your profile and increase the visibility of technicians delivering hard and soft skills training while generating revenue for your organisation.
 Get in touch through email@example.com

-The TDM team aims to enhance the excellence and efficiency of the Higher Education technical workforce and support HEIs to achieve a sustainable future for technical staff and services.
-They have developed the HEI Technical Resources Toolkit, in collaboration with project partners, to help achieve this goal.
-The Toolkit also enables institutions to achieve their Technician Commitment challenges.
-The TDM team is part of the National Centre for Professional Technicians in Higher Education, whose experts are available to support Toolkit implementation and to deliver a portfolio of workshops and presentations focusing on the issues facing technicians.
+The NTDC team aims to enhance the excellence and efficiency of the Higher Education technical workforce and support HEIs to achieve a sustainable future for technical staff and services.
+The Centre is home to the TDM Toolkit.
+NTDC experts are available to support Toolkit implementation and to deliver a portfolio of workshops and presentations focusing on the issues facing institutions and technicians.
 Additional consultancy services are also available on request.
-The HEI Technical Resources Toolkit will be launching Autumn 2017.

 Career Development Opportunities

 NTDC provides guidance and signposting to opportunities such as networking, mentoring, secondments and work shadowing to help raise awareness and visibility.
 Find out more here.